AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 #.
 At Aviatrix Controller, go to **site2cloud** page.
 From site2cloud connection table, select the connection created above (e.g. avx-pan-s2c).
 Select **Generic** from **Vendor** drop down list and click **Download Configuration** button to download the site2cloud configuration.
 Save the configuration file for configuring PAN-VM.

 #.
-Log into PAN-VM and configure it as following:
+Log into Palo Alto Networks VM Series and configure it as following:

    #.
 Go to **Network > Interface > Tunnel**, click **Add** to create a new tunnel interface and assign the following parameters.